danirus/django-wysihtml5/README.rst

 * http://pypi.python.org/pypi/django-wysihtml5/
 * http://github.com/danirus/django-wysihtml5/

-Simple Django app that provides a Wysihtml5 rich text editor textarea widget.
+Simple Django app that provides a Wysihtml5 widget. `Wysihtml5 <https://github.com/xing/wysihtml5>`_ is a reach-text editor.

 Includes a **demo project** and a **test suite**.
 If you commit code, please consider adding proper coverage (especially if it has a chance for a regression) in the test suite.